Loss of Retirement Income Benefits (Accidents on or after January 1, 1998)

 Any overage in the worker’s voluntary contributions remains in the worker’s LRI account but future voluntary contributions are adjusted to align with the future decreased LOE payments.

-If the WSIB retroactively decreases LOE payments after the LRI benefit is paid as a lump sum or annuity, no further action is taken unless the LRI benefit payment is determined to be benefit-related debt which is recoverable by the WSIB (18-01-04, Recovery of Benefit-Related Debts).
+If the WSIB retroactively decreases LOE payments after the LRI benefit is paid as a lump sum or annuity, no further action is taken unless the LRI benefit payment is determined to be benefit-related debt which is recoverable by the WSIB, refer to 18-01-04, Recovery of Benefit-Related Debts.

 LOE commutations

-If the worker's LOE benefit is commuted to a lump sum before the worker receives LOE payments for 12 continuous months (see 18-03-05, Commutations),
+If the worker's LOE benefit is commuted to a lump sum before the worker receives LOE payments for 12 continuous months, refer to 18-03-05, Commutations:

 • the worker can make a one-time voluntary contribution based on 5% of the commuted value of the LOE payments that would have been paid from the 13th month to age 65 (if the worker has already elected to make voluntary contributions or has made no prior election), and